pmcollins/gumdrop/gumdrop.sql/README.md

 ```

-After insert is performed, our `person` object is populated with the primary key it received from the database,
+After insert is performed, our `person` object is populated with the primary key it received from the database.
+We can
-made available via `person.getId()`.
+read the primary key value by calling `getId` defined by the parent `Entity` class.

 ### Selecting

 To get data out of our database, we use a `Selector`.
 As with the `Inserter` case, we set up our columns, then give the
 `Selector` constructor those columns along with the name of our table.
 In this case, however, because we're asking
 the selector to create entity instances for each row, we also have to tell it how to construct `Person` objects.
 In
-our case, a reference to the constructor, `Person::new`, will do.
+our case, we just pass in the constructor reference, `Person::new`.

 ```java